Seagate/cortx/doc/S3ServerQuickStart.md

 Once your changes are committed locally, it's time to push up the changes to gerrit for starting jenkins job and review request. push to ‘innersource’ branch
-> $ git push origin HEAD:refs/for/innersource
+> $ git push origin HEAD:refs/for/innersource%r=nilesh.govande@seagate.com,r=basavaraj.kirunge@seagate.com,r=john.bent@seagate.com,r=nikita.danilov@seagate.com

 Upon pushing changes, you will get the URL of gerrit server.
 Use that URL to visit gerrit server.
-Before we start review request run the jenkins job by following steps from [here](#Running-Jenkins--System-tests).
-Make sure your jenkins job is passing then you are up for review, you can add the reviewers as shown below.
+Make sure specified reviewers are added and jenkins job is started automatically.
+If ever needed, to start jenkins job manually follow the steps from [here](#Running-Jenkins--System-tests).
+If require, you can add other reviewer manually as shown below.

 <p align="center"><img src="../../assets/images/gerrit_review.PNG?raw=true"></p>